oneeve8/kobble-data/content/Tutorial2.md

 ***

-You can refer to the
+You can refer to the Markdown cheat sheet for other formatting notes

 Lets review some of the icons in Kobble.